-Despite all of the major hacks so far in 2018, it appears people still can’t let go of passwords such as ‘admin’ and ‘qwerty’, even though changing them is as easy as abc123 (number 15 on the list).
+Despite all of the major hacks so far in 2024, it appears people still can’t let go of passwords such as ‘admin’ and ‘qwerty’, even though changing them is as easy as abc123 (number 15 on the list).

-In its annual report of the 100 worst passwords of the year, SplashData examined more than 5million passwords leaked during 2017.
+In its annual report of the 100 worst passwords of the year, SplashData examined more than 5million passwords leaked during 2022.
 Last year, ‘football’ came in at number 9 and ‘starwars’ joined the list at number 16.
 The winner?
 You guessed it…123456